Death Duel with the Destroyers

 Death Duel with the Destroyers is an adventure published by Fantasy Games Unlimited (FGU) in 1982 for the superhero role-playing game Villains and Vigilantes.

 Plot summary

-The second adventure published by FGU for Villains & Vigilantes, this scenario represents the first of several battle between a group of superhero player characters and the mysterious Dr. Apocalypse, a supervillain scientist.
+The second adventure published by FGU for Villains & Vigilantes, this scenario depicts the first of several battles between a team of player character superheroes and the supervillain scientist Dr. Apocalypse.
 A series of monster storms strikes the Eastern United States while a holographic figure of Dr. Apocalypse appears in the skies and mocks the people.
 The superheroes (player characters) are then alerted to a giant robot attacking Times Square, before they take on the group of supervillains known as The Destroyers.

 Publication history

 FGU published the first superhero role-playing game, Villains & Vigilantes, in 1979.
 They published their first adventure for the game in 1981, and followed that in 1982 with Death Duel with the Destroyers, a 21-page saddle-stapled softcover book written and illustrated by Bill Willingham.

 This was quickly followed by a sequel, The Island of Doctor Apocalypse (1982).